 Prepare Frame and Surface

 Once the sprayed metal is ready, place it inside the picture frame and secure it with the frame backing as you would any other photo or print.
-If you're going to be using chalk on the magnetic board, make sure to prep the surface first by rubbing the entire surface of the board with the side of a chalk and then erasing it (let the chalkboard paint dry for 24 hours first if you're going to do this).
+Make sure to let the chalkboard paint dry for 24 hours before using any chalk on the surface.

-If you're only going to use the board for magnets, you can skip this step.
+If you're only going to use the board for magnets, you can skip the seasoning step.
 Then, grab a couple cute magnets, hang the board on the wall, and you're all set!